His Grace is Enough for You

 ‘My grace is sufficient for you, for my power is made perfect in weakness.’

 This is another of my favourite verses.
 It is one I have hung on to time and time again when I have not known quite how I was going to get through a situation.
-God has been gracious and I have known his mighty power helping me.
+God has been gracious and helped me and I have known his mighty power helping me in my life.

 Verse of the Day